So You Want to Be a Firefighter? Part Four - The Hiring Process

 For me, this process took about six months.
 Warren Twp. opened their process in August.
 I performed the physical test in September, followed by the written test in October.
 The formal interview occurred in December, and my final interview was in January.
 I was very lucky to get hired in February.
 The process for the part-time job was similar but much more condensed.
 There was still a physical and short written test.
 The written test was over basic firefighting and EMS principals and included no study guide.
 The interview process was much shorter and less formal, but it still included a second interview with the Chief.
 The whole process took less than a month.

 Feel free to contact me with any questions you may have or information that would help improve this article!!
 Next, we will take a look at Recruit School and the Probationary Year.
-Thanks for your
+Thanks for your time.

 Other Articles in the Series